Code-Institute-Submissions/milestone-project-01/README.md

 4. Contact page

 ## Features
 Each page features a navigation bar and footer.
 The navigation bar contains the logo in the top left hand corner with the 4 menu items aligned to the right: home, join us, members, contact.
 The Studes will contain a live email button and the Instagram and LinkedIn icons (since The Studes will only have social media presence on these 2 sites).
 The header and footer contain only essential information, presented with clean fonts and with high contrast backgrounds to aid accessibility.

-Each page also features a header panel that contains a hero image related to The Studes.
-The header panels on every page also contain bold copy that introduces that page, apart from the homepage which has an abstract definition of The Studes to create intrigue.
+Each page also features a header panel that contains a hero background image related to The Studes business.
+The header panels on every page also contain a bold heading and sub-heading copy that introduces that page, apart from the homepage which has an abstract definition of The Studes to create intrigue.

 ### Home

-The home page features a striking background image of a warehouse studio space with a definition of 'studes' in bold white text.
+The home page features a header panel with a striking background image of a warehouse studio space and a definition of 'studes' in bold white text.
 This is intended to be an impactful first impression of the website.
-The background image is fixed
+The background image is a fixed position and does not repeat.
+The bold text is responsive and changes size in smaller screens.
+The word 'studes' acts as the page heading and should always be bigger than the definition, which is the sub-heading.

+Below the header panel is a short paragraph with an introduction to the concept of The Studes.
+Next to this is an image of a photoraphy studio setup, which reinforces the type of facilities available.
+Below the copy is a button which can act as a shortcut to the

 ### Existing Features